A BRIEF HISTORY OF BRADFORD, YORKSHIRE, ENGLAND

 In 1642 came civil war between king and parliament.
 The people of Bradford solidly supported parliament but the surrounding countryside sided with the king.
 In October royalist troops made their first attempt to take Bradford but the townspeople easily drove them off.
 The royalists returned in December 1642 but again they were driven off.
 In January 1643 a force of parliamentary soldiers was sent to occupy Bradford.

-However prosperity returned to Bradford in the late 17th century when the townspeople began to make worsted instead of woollen cloth.
+However prosperity returned to Bradford in the late 17th century when the townspeople began to make worsted instead of woolen cloth.

 BRADFORD IN THE 18th CENTURY